evanfoss/epl_subrackmod/README.md

 ## Future

 This is a mature design.
 All that really needs to happen is for the digital connections in the module to see some more use.
+I have not yet specified a connector for that area but it should be keyed and probably right angle.
 Those pin allocations may evolve over time but they should *never* be made module specific.

+One change I would like to make would be to bevel the PCB card edge but not every PCB fabrication facility does this and we are not inserting and extracting modules that frequently.